Azure/azure-signalr/docs/tsg.md

 3. "An error occurred while making the HTTP request to https://<API endpoint>.
 This could be due to the fact that the server certificate is not configured properly with HTTP.SYS in the HTTPS case.
 This could also be caused by a mismatch of the security binding between the client and the server."

 ### Root cause:
 Azure Service only supports TLS1.2 for security concerns.
-With the .NET framework, it is possible that TLS1.2 is not the default protocol.
+With .NET framework, it is possible that TLS1.2 is not the default protocol.
 As a result, the server connections to ASRS can not be successfully established.

 ### Troubleshooting Guide
 1. If this error can be repro-ed locally, uncheck *Just My Code* and throw all CLR exceptions and debug the app server locally to see what exception throws.